 regularly came onto one of my little sister's friends!

 Most of Video Archives' principals stayed with the place into the

 early nineties, when it moved to a bigger location two doors down, at 1808

 Sepulveda.
-Quentin, alas, quit
+Tarantino, alas, quit

 around this time (nobody told me this, mind you, I just stopped